mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 [not-today]: https://youtu.be/ZcjQ4rQQ8H8?t=88

 It's a classic form of [sunk cost fallacy][scf], but knowing that doesn't help.
-The lie is that only the last day is work $p$, and every day before that is only worth $m / 30$[^day-value].
+The lie is that only the last day is worth $p$, and every day before that is only worth $m / 30$[^day-value].

 [scf]: https://en.wikipedia.org/wiki/Escalation_of_commitment